joachim-dublineau/Project_question_generation/README.md

 positional arguments:
 - file_data: name of the file containing the contexts
 - output_dir: name of the directory where to export the generated questions
+- file_name: name of the csv file that will be saved

 optional arguments